In this sectionIn this section

 Relationship to the GPA

-The Clean Energy Challenge contributes to the GPA by being a key campaign for meeting SDG7 in displacement contexts by 2030, co-led by UNHCR and UNITAR as the GPA Coordination Unit and contributing to the Global Plan of Action goals.
+The Clean Energy Challenge contributes to the GPA by being a key campaign for meeting SDG7 in displacement contexts by 2030, co-led by UNHCR and UNITAR as the GPA Coordination Unit and contributing to the Global Platform for Action goals.
 Through the CEC, a wider network of private sector partners and governments is built to meet this challenge.
 Through partnership, the GPA and CEC are advocating to support energy programming in emergency and protracted situations along the following four outcome areas as laid out by the Clean Energy Challenge and UNHCR Global Strategy on Sustainable Energy:

 - Update to the action group and member states